A mother shielding her son, a 26-year-old attending a music festival and 2 brothers are among the Americans killed in Israel | KRDO

 Twenty-year-old Laor Abramov’s dream was to be a DJ like his father, David.

-The permanent resident of the US was killed in last weekend’s attack on Israel by Hamas, his mother, Michal Halev, told CNN.
+The permanent US resident was killed in the attack on Israel by Hamas, his mother Michal Halev told CNN.

 “This was our worst nightmare,” Halev said, after getting word of his death.

-Abramov was attending a nature party with his friends when his family lost contact with him.
+Abramov had been attending a nature party with his friends when his family lost contact with him.

 His parents shared a photo of him in a shelter with CNN.
-They believed he was hiding out in a border city near Gaza.
+They believe he was hiding out in a border city near Gaza, they said.

-“We have been calling and texting and emailing and just sending photos on social media and asking everyone we know,” Abramov’s mother had told CNN’s Poppy Harlow.
+“We have been calling and texting and emailing and just sending photos on social media and asking everyone we know,” Abramov’s mother said.

 Laor loved being in nature with his friends, his mother said.